guillaumepiot/cotidia-cms-base/cmsbase/docs/search.md

 	# The path to save the search index initial
 	SEARCH_INDEX_PATH =  = getattr(settings, 'SEARCH_INDEX_PATH', 'indexes')

+**Note: If you are using a git repository, it is advised to ignore that folder (in .gitignore), as it is representaive of the local database.
+A production version site will create its own index.**

 It is defaulted to 'indexes', but it is advised to set the path depending on your current project before creating the index.

 CMS Base comes with the following default command: